yanncerf/contexti.sh/README.md

 This line removes the temporary text file created during the script's execution.
 ## Example Output
-Here's an example of what you can expect in the script output, this is for an article of mine that you can find [here](https://anthropological-notebooks.zrc-sazu.si/Notebooks/article/view/502/397)
+Here's an example of what you can expect as output, this is when I ran it on an article of mine that you can find [here](https://anthropological-notebooks.zrc-sazu.si/Notebooks/article/view/502/397)

 ```
 Total References: 52